adrien-guiot/pontuai/README.md

    I decided to try something I never used before, which is the serverless service of GCP "Cloud run".

-   It cost me a few more hours to set up the dockerfile, the gcp project, and really understanding what I was doing.
+   It costs me a few more hours to set up the dockerfile, the gcp project, and to understand what I was doing with it and why.

 # What's next

    If I had to spend more time on the project, I would start by fixing limits 1 and 3 in order to make it more resilient.
    Then I would rewrite part of the code, like in the `Board` class where I recreate a new board for every possible move/bridge removal in order to find the best actions.
-It quite costly in terms of time/computation.
+   It is quite costly in terms of time/ressources.
+   Then I would spend some time finding a better definition of a "good" move, and maybe trying to compute a few moves ahead.
+   I could also try to add a bit of "randomness" to prevent the always determinist choice. wether with a random in the final choice or by using something like a genetic algorithm

 # Thank you